Revamping PitchBook’s News Experience

 Designing for market-specific news discovery

 Investors want to discover news through a market-specific lens to build relevance.
-Search and filtering were redesigned to better align with how investors frame research questions and explore news by use case.
+Filters were redesigned into market-oriented categories to better align with how investors frame research questions and explore news by use case.

 Preserving research flow while reading news